janm31415/jAmpler/README.md

 - **Temperament:** Choose tuning and temperament settings, including standard 440Hz.
 - **Panic Button:** Instantly silence all sounds.
 - **Silent Mode:** When enabled, samples activate silently (without playback on activation).
+- **Mic On/Off:** When the mic icon is on, the microphone input is mixed with the output signal.

 ---